 6 total residents with a diverse population.
 Carolyn Downs is affiliated with the oldest Community Health Center in Seattle.

 Most of our core faculty practice full spectrum Family Medicine including OB.
 Our program strengths include behavioral science, inpatient medicine, obstetrics, integrative medicine, addiction medicine, reproductive health and sports medicine.
-We offer Areas of Concentration in sports medicine, international health, addiction medicine, reproductive health, maternal child medicine, rural health and integrative medicine.
+We offer Areas of Concentration in sports medicine, international health, addiction medicine, reproductive health, maternal child medicine, rural health, palliative care, HIV medicine and integrative medicine.
 Areas of Concentration meet all of the requirements of the Association of Family Medicine Residency Directors and include the focused use of elective time, an academic project and usually involve a significant time commitment.
 These are optional experiences for residents that are completed within the three years of residency.